emqx/cloud-docs/en_US/deployments/change_tier.md

 The changing tiers feature allows users with the appropriate permissions to:

 - Scale their running deployments through the EMQX Platform Console.
-- Perform tier changing actions directly, with limitations in place to prevent frequent changes.
+- Perform tier-changing actions directly, with limitations in place to prevent frequent changes.
 - Roll back tier changes if necessary.

 ### Feature Availability